CRM Goals and Objectives: How to define and how to achieve27 Nov 2023

 Unrivalled customer support?
 2TB of storage per account?
 Data held in EU?
 It's the sort of stuff we think you should be able to take for granted, but which you won't necessarily get from our competitors.find out more

 When you are confident that the CRM you are trialling or already using will address your pain point objects, it’s time to move on to identifying the goals you want to achieve through using it.

-These goals will be directly tied to which areas of your business will be using your CRM system.
-You will then want to think about how those areas are currently performing in their key tasks.
+These goals will be directly tied to which areas of your business will use your CRM system.
+You will then want to think about how those areas are currently performing in their critical tasks.
 From there, you will want to decide how much, specifically, you want to improve that.

-For example, if you are planning on utilising the sales management features, you may want to improve lead conversation rates or see an increase in average value on sales.
-If your sales team are currently converting around 1.5% of Leads, you may set a goal of 2.5% (or even higher).
-Remember that your goals will evolve as time goes one.
+For example, if you plan on utilising the sales management features, you may want to improve lead conversation rates or see an increase in average value on sales.
+If your sales team currently converts around 1.5% of Leads, you may set a goal of 2.5% (or even higher).
+Remember that your goals will evolve as time goes on.
 That goal of 2.5% may change to one of 4% or down to 2%, depending on how well the team are progressing.

 At its most basic level, you want to set goals that will let you measure: